-Amendments to the Foreign Investment Act (FIA), Retail Trade Liberalization Act (RTLA), and the Public Service Act (PSA) were also enacted into law, intended to further ease restrictions on foreign investments, especially in strategic industries.
+Amendments to the Foreign Investment (FIA), Retail Trade Liberalization Act (RTLA), and the Public Service Act (PSA) were also enacted into law, intended to further ease restrictions on foreign investments, especially in strategic industries.
 Also enacted during the pandemic was the Corporate Recovery and Tax Incentives for Enterprises Act (CREATE), which lowers the corporate income tax rate and provides incentives to strategic industries irrespective of ownership.
-However, because the effectivity of these laws coincided with the global economic slowdown due to COVID-
+However, because the effectivity of these laws coincided with the global economic slowdown due to

-19-induced losses, we have yet to see the full impact of the more open investment climate promoted by these liberalization laws.
+COVID-19-induced losses, we have yet to see the full impact of the more open investment climate promoted by these liberalization laws.

 Many social sector reforms, while critically important, are not yet fully implemented.
-The government has already taken initial steps toward digitalization and financial inclusion through the Philippine Identification System or PhilSys Act (RA 11055).
+The government has already taken initial steps toward digitalization and financial inclusion Philippine Identification through the System or PhilSys Act (RA 11055).
 However, PhilSys processes need to be expedited.
-As of November 4, 2022, registration to PhilSys has reached 74.7 million individuals, which is 81.2 percent of the target 92 million individuals.
-Nearly 48 million PhilSys numbers have been generated, 23.7 million ID cards printed, and 18.7 million ID cards delivered.3 Another crucial reform, the Universal Health Care Act (RA 11223), which registers all Filipino citizens to a national health insurance program, is still in the process of developing a progressive health care system within the next six years.
+As of December 31, 2022, Step 2 cumulative registration PhilSys to has reached 75.7 million individuals, which is 82.3 percent of the target 92 million individuals for 2022.
+More than 55 million PhilSys numbers have been generated, 23.7 million ePhilID cards printed, and 21.4 million PhilID cards delivered.3 Another crucial reform, Universal Health Care Act (RA 11223), which registers all Filipino citizens to a national health insurance program, is still in the process of developing a progressive health care system within the next six years.